UniFi 2025 Review and 2026 Midyear Update: Wi-Fi 7, Object Networking, and Multi-Gig Planning for Small Businesses

 Major Shifts That Defined 2025

-Object Networking Benefits
+Object Networking in Practice

 - Visual Interface: Policy management through device groups rather than individual firewall rules

-How 2025 Deployments Proved Object Networking's Value
+How 2025 Deployments Used Object Networking

 Additional Network 9.4 Features

-- Live Channel Quality Scanning: Real-time WiFi optimization without disconnecting users
+- Live Channel Quality Scanning: Real-time Wi-Fi optimization without disconnecting users

 - ISP Performance Metrics: Monitor upstream service quality, including packet loss and latency